Antoine Devaux

-Antoine Devaux (born 21 February 1985) is a French football midfielder.
+Antoine Devaux (born 21 February 1985) is a French former professional footballer who played as a midfielder.

 Career

 Born in Dieppe, Devaux began his career at Le Havre.
 In 2007, he joined Ligue 2 side FC Gueugnon, where he stayed just one season, before moving to US Boulogne.
-In 2009 Devaux left US Boulogne to sign a three-year deal with FC Toulouse.
+In 2009, Devaux left US Boulogne to sign a three-year deal with FC Toulouse.